Raven Knob Scout Reservation: Legacy

-Harold Hinshaw’s story about the founding of Wahissa Lodge marks the beginning of hundreds of other stories about the Order of the Arrow’s service and work at Camp Lasater and at Camp Raven Knob.
 Wahissa’s founders, Kel Hale and Skipper Vaughan-Lloyd, began with about forty charter members.
 Today, the Lodge has approximately 875 active status members.

-The cheerful service that Hale and Vaughan-Lloyd saw in the creation of Wahissa Lodge for these members enhanced Scouting’s core principles of service and duty to God, country, and fellow men in the Old Hickory Council.
 As a memorial to Kel Hale, Wahissa Lodge constructed a lodge building at Camp Raven Knob in 1974.
-This building continues to sit on a high point in the center of camp amidst tall oaks and pines in symbolic representation of Scouting’s and the Order’s high principles and spiritual value.
+The building is located at a high point in the center of camp between tall oaks and pines.

 Camp Lasater served the Old Hickory Council from 1923 until 1953.
 Camp Raven Knob has served the council since 1954.
 Many artifacts and stories from Scouting’s history in North Carolina can be found in the Old Hickory Council's Boy Scout Museum, which opened in 1998.

 In popular culture

 The movie Cabin Fever was filmed at the Catawba Cabin, an old primitive area where the Mountain Man program used to be held.